deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/17.png" alt="">

-Stepping through `push esp` you can see that `ESP` has been pushed onto the top of the stack (remember that our stack pointer was at `0012DC98` before execution):
+Stepping through `push esp` you can see that ESP has been pushed onto the top of the stack (remember that our stack pointer was at `0012DC98` before execution):

 <img src="{{ site.url }}{{ site.baseurl }}/images/16.png" alt="">

-Stepping through again, you can see that `ECX` now contains the value of `ESP`:
+Stepping through again, you can see that ECX now contains the value of ESP:

 <img src="{{ site.url }}{{ site.baseurl }}/images/18.png" alt="">

-After the value of `ESP` was also loaded into `ECX`, we then need to push the value of `ECX` (which now contains `ESP`) onto the stack, so we can call it later.
-That is what the last instruction does. `ECX` is now pushed onto the stack!
+After the value of ESP was also loaded into ECX, we then need to push the value of ECX (which now contains ESP) onto the stack, so we can call it later.
+That is what the last instruction does.
+ECX is now pushed onto the stack!
 We can proceed with the stack alignment now.

 Recall earlier when we determined how much space for our shellcode we had?
 We need to manipulate our stack pointer to go near the end of our `C` buffer.
 This is because our stack will have to start from the bottom and write upwards.
-We then need to get `EAX` to equal the value of `ESP`.
-That way, whenever we write to `EAX` it will be in a place where we can execute.
+We then need to get EAX to equal the value of ESP.
+That way, whenever we write to EAX it will be in a place where we can execute.

-You may be asking yourself at this point why we need `EAX`.
-Why do we need to use `EAX`?
+You may be asking yourself at this point why we need EAX.
+Why do we need to use EAX?
 Why can't we just put our shellcode onto the stack pointer?
 This is due to the limitation of our characters.
 We are limited to a few opcodes.
 Due to this notion, we have to use hexadecimal math to get the values onto the stack that we want.
 These values will be our shellcode.
 In order to do this math, we need a register to do this math in!
-The register we are going to choose is `EAX`.
+The register we are going to choose is EAX.

 Alphanumeric Encoding
 ---
-Before anything, let's choose the new location of `ESP`.
-If we scroll down to the end of the buffer of `C`'s, our last available address is `0012F3F7`.
+Before anything, let's choose the new location of ESP.
+If we scroll down to the end of the buffer of `C's`, our last available address is `0012F3F7`.
 We will use `0012F3F4`.
 In the end, it will be `0012F3F0` that we will use, because four bytes get lost with all the stack manipulation going on- but we will use `0012F3F4` for our calculations:

 <img src="{{ site.url }}{{ site.baseurl }}/images/19.png" alt="">

 What we will need to do now, is some math to get our stack aligned.
-We will need to take the value of `0012F3F4`, where we want `ESP` to reside, and subtract it from `0012DC98`, which is the current stack pointer value:
+We will need to take the value of `0012F3F4`, where we want ESP to reside, and subtract it from `0012DC98`, which is the current stack pointer value:

 ```console
  0012DC98